github/training-kit/paths/open-source/03-firststeps.md

   Now, we're dedicating a whole page to stress how important it is that you do that.
 The last thing we want is for you to be overwhelmed with GitHub/Git AND how to make a contribution at the same time.

   If you have a good understanding of a GitHub repository, let's carry on.
-show-me-how:
 tell-me-why: |

 ---